lovette/pwee/README.md

 #### Variable

 Variable elements allow you to define variable values that can be changed during script execution.
-Dending on the scope of the variable the lifetime of the variable can be changed.
+Depending on the scope of the variable the lifetime of the variable can be changed.

 * `name` - Each variable must be named.
 The actual name of the variable accessible